 You can sign up early beta access via https://document360.io

 The idea came to me about 4 months ago, when I was looking for a solution to our own documentation challenges for our products.
 Between August and October, I spent all my spare time researching on the tools & products available in the market (I covered in my original article) and started documenting everything — things like what I like about certain products, what are the gaps in the products, pricing structure; I even spoke with our own documentation team members understanding their day to day challenges and so on.

 While we were able to narrow down on to a specific tool for our documentation requirement, after all the research, it gave me the confidence that there is room for a good documentation focused product for software products and projects, taking into consideration some of the requirements we had.

-I started off creating the mock-up screens of the product to visualize how the real product will look like.
+I started off by creating the mock-up screens of the product to help envision how the real product would look like.
 I started visualizing the full application and I was able to get the full end-to-end flow of the user journey like signup, sign-in, create projects, changing settings, authoring an article, managing categories, versioning and so on.
 Here is a screenshot of one of the settings screen mock-up.

 It took me about a month to finalize on these designs after multiple iterations.

 Identifying the technology stack

 Once all the mock-up screens were ready, I was confident and able to visualize how the end product will look like.
 As the next step, I started looking into the technology stack for the solution.
 Ideally, a product like this will best fit on open source stack like Ruby on Rails, NodeJs backend, MongoDB database, and host it with some of the modern cloud providers with Heroku, Compose, etc. I started prototyping some concepts in a similar way to the UI/UX exercise.
 Only then I realized it will be a steep learning curve for our team to switch to these platforms.